 An Internship in Peru

-While I have had to adjust to many aspects of Peruvian living, I have experienced the greatest culture shock in the work sphere.
+While adjusting to many aspects of Peruvian living, I have experienced the most significant culture shock in the work sphere.

 Separation of Private and Work Spheres in Peru

 The line separating Latin America's private and work spheres is not well-defined.
 In your internship, you may be caught off guard by the overlap, but be prepared to say "no" when uncomfortable.
 Because previous bosses may have only requested tasks that they expect of you according to your job description (e.g. "draft a letter," "make a photocopy"), you are probably not used to saying "no" to your superiors.
 When asked by a boss whom I had recently met and was eager to impress, I was uncomfortable allowing COPEME and its four staff members to move into my apartment and split the rent.
 Finding a way to decline can be challenging.

 In most cases, keeping a sense of humor about the situation is better than taking private/work overlap too seriously.
 Some behavior that may be considered unacceptable in your home country is run-of-the-mill here.
 Do not take it personally.
 For example, my office organized a "Welcome Workshop" for me, where we played team-building games and got to know each other better.
 Activities included sharing our happiest and most painful life memories and a game where we had to choose who among us had the prettiest eyes, hair, smile, etc. Remember the goal of such activities (in this case, team-building) rather than take offense.

 Ultimately, you are responsible for drawing the line, defining your comfort zone, and deciding how much you wish to invite the office into your personal life.
 Do not worry too much about offending your superiors, but be diplomatic in your objection.
 Whatever the office loses on account of your line drawing will likely be much smaller than the benefit you will gain from it.
 If you hope to maintain your sanity, you will draw your invisible line wherever your comfort zone may be between your personal and work lives.